simonlfc/M2Menu/README.md

 # Known issues
 - Assault Rifle, SMG and Sniper weapon menus can take a while to load because the custom weapon images are weird
+- Everything breaks when using a non-16:9 resolution.
+Sorry

 # To-do
 - Loading screen